Macoron/whisper.unity/README.md

 - Android (ARM64, unstable, [see this issue](https://github.com/Macoron/whisper.unity/issues/2))

 ## Getting started
-Clone this repository with [Git LFS](https://git-lfs.com/) and open it as regular Unity project.
-It comes with examples and base multilanguage model weights.
+Clone this repository and open it as regular Unity project.
+It comes with examples and tiny multilanguage model weights.

 Alternatively you can add this repository to your project as a **Unity Package**.
 Add it by this git URL to your Unity Package Manager:
 ```